 6 - Where are the global elements stored?

-Global elements are stored in the Divi library on the Divi tab > Divi Library > Divi Library
+Global items are stored in the Divi library at the Divitab > Divi Library

-- Differentiate between global and classic elements with the green "earth" icon.
+- Differentiate between global and classic elements by using the green "earth" icon.

 - Check the type of element: a section, a row, a module...